• Skip to main content

 You can also eat monster cookies for breakfast because they contain oats and peanut butter! 🙂 Just make sure to get some type of protein in with them.

-Preheat oven to 325F degrees.
-Line two large baking sheets with parchment paper or silicone baking mats.
+Preheat the oven to 350 °F. Line cookie sheets with parchment paper or nonstick baking mats.

 peanut butter monster cookies 011